UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 <img src="/module2/bad-3d-barchart.png">
 </center>

-Notes: The biggest issues with using 3D is when it is used unnecessarily (like a 3D bar or pie chart), as the only way to compare position (like a 3D scatter plot), and when they are represented on a 2D medium like a paper where they can’t be rotated.
+Notes: The biggest issue with using 3D is when it is used unnecessarily (like a 3D bar or pie chart), as the only way to compare position (like a 3D scatter plot), and when they are represented on a 2D medium like a paper where they can’t be rotated.

-In this slide we see a 3D bar chart, where it looks like the values of the bars are around A=0.7, B=1.7, C=2.7 and D=3.7.
+In this slide, we see a 3D bar chart, where it looks like the values of the bars are around A=0.7, B=1.7, C=2.7 and D=3.7.

 However, this is only because of the angle of the camera in the plot,